JackDanna/FogentRoleplayTemplate/README.md

 If an action, such as an attack or spell, has a Range and an Area Of Effect, then the Range describe how far away the point of origin can be for the Area Of Effect.

-When cases arise were an action is performed with a combinaion of a Range with Advantage/Disadvantage and Area Of Effect with Advantage/Disadvantage, simply use the "Multiple Advantages and Disadvantages on a roll" rule.
+When cases arise were an action is performed with a combination of a Range with Advantage/Disadvantage and Area Of Effect with Advantage/Disadvantage, simply use the "Multiple Advantages and Disadvantages on a roll" rule.

 ## Uses Per Round